gertscha/dotfiles/neovim/.config/nvim/README.md

 can be replaced by adjusting `lua/settings/icons.lua`, but many plugins require a nerd-font.

+## Try a configuration
+Neovim looks for the environment variable `NVIM_APPNAME`, which can be used to adjust the location of the configuration files.
+So you can use `export NVIM_APPNAME=my-cool-config nvim` to set Neovim load the configuration from `~/.config/my-cool-config/`.
+See `:h $NVIM_APPNAME`.

 # Keybinds Reference
 This is a reference to the keybinds (sample of the default bindings at the end).
 "Which-Key" plugin is also installed.